DraftShift/Docs/docs/calibration/dock_positions.md

 2. Manually position the tool being calibrated into the dock by hand.
 3. Manually jog the shuttle underneath the tool.
 4. Jog upward in small increments, meshing the tool on the shuttle until the OptoTap sensor triggers.
-5. Record the X/Y/Z positions where the TAP sensor triggers on a paper.
+5. Record the X/Y/Z positions where the OptoTap sensor triggers.
 6. Redo steps 2-5 for each tool.

 ### 4. Update the Toolhead Config
-- Insert your recorded values into the `params_park_x`, `params_park_y`, and `params_park_z` variables of each tool’s config.
+- Insert your recorded values into the `params_park_x`, `params_park_y`, and `params_park_z` variables of each [tool’s config](../software/ktc-easy/configuration/tool.md).

 !!! tip "Adding 1mm to Z"
     The `params_park_z` value is the height where the backplate and shuttle fully mate and the TAP sensor triggers.

-    Increasing the recorded value by 1mm will help ensure the OptoTap sensor is triggered and the tool is picked up correctly.
+    Increasing the recorded value by 1mm will help ensure the OptoTap sensor gets triggered and the tool is picked up correctly.

 {{ code_block() }}